Overview

 - Open the Easy tab and scroll down to the Cache Tester section.

+- Click the Test Cache button and wait for the results.
 The following message appears, which indicates that your setup has been successfully configured:

-The timestamps on both pages match!
+- The timestamps on both pages match!

-- Click the Easy tab.
+- Select the Easy tab.

-- Click the Test Cache button, which tests if WP Super Cache is functioning.
+- Click the Test Cache button.

 Timestamps differ or were not found error